ging/fiware-chef_validator/README.rst

 External Dependencies
 ---------------------

-The system deployment depends on several external services for successful completion.
+The system deployment depends on several external services for successful task completion.
 The dependency list reads as follows:

 - OpenStack Keystone server: